 Quality and ranking

-- 8th in the UK – The Complete University Guide 2020
+- top ten in the UK – The Complete University Guide 2021 (Marketing category)

 This degree is accredited by the Chartered Institute of Marketing (CIM).
 It is also accredited by the Institute of Direct and Digital Marketing (IDM) allowing you to gain a professionally recognised qualification.